 The most common reasons for teeth to become yellow or stained are using tobacco, drinking dark-coloured liquids (tea, coffee, cola, red wine etc) and not taking good care of your teeth.
 As you get older, the enamel on the teeth thins and the yellow dentine underneath gets darker, making the teeth less bright.

-Before proceeding with teeth whitening, it is important that you first see your dentist for a checkup and hygiene clean.
+Before proceeding with teeth whitening, it is important that you first see your dentist for an Oral Health Assessment.
 Cleaning will remove the film of bacteria, food and other substances from the teeth so the whitening solution is able to penetrate through for an excellent result.

 We offer two options for teeth whitening: in-office or take-home kits.

 For in-office whitening, your dentist will apply a substance that covers and protects the gums around the teeth, then the whitening agent is placed on the teeth.
 This treatment usually takes 1.5 hours.
-For optimal results your dentist may suggest that you continue the bleaching process at home for a few days or weeks with some spare tubes of bleach issued at the first appointment.
+For optimal results your dentist may suggest that you continue the bleaching process at home for a few days or weeks.

 For take-home whitening, your dentist can make flexible trays that fit your teeth precisely to hold the whitening gel.
 This usually needs to be applied daily for 1-2 weeks for optimum results.